Cloud Data Warehouse

 December 22, 2022

-Man in front of a laptop holding a spotlight with digital illustrations that represent the coverage of a data warehouse.
+Man in front of a laptop representing the coverage of a data warehouse

 A current data explosion is being fueled by cheaper data storage and advanced analytics technologies.
 However, a difficult task still remains: how do we aggregate that data into a single place where you can easily analyze it?